-The Ecomuseu do Barroso is a cultural tourism project that can only be understood in the context of the global politics of rural spaces, its cross-border context, and more concretely in its relations with Galiza.
-The museum cooperates occasionally with Galician as well as Portuguese universities, and even museums and other institutions on both sides of the border.
-The opportunities and needs for local financing motivate the launching of projects of transregional and transnational cooperation through European programs such as Interreg.
-The new European picture is, this way, changing the life of the people who live around the decreasingly national borders, rebuilding transnational and pan-European identities.
+The Ecomuseu do Barroso is a cultural tourism project that can only be understood in the context of the global politics of rural spaces, its cross-border context and more concretely in its relations with Galiza.
+The museum co-operates occasionally with Galician as well as Portuguese universities, and even museums and other institutions on both sides of the border.
+The opportunities and needs for local financing motivate the launching of projects of trans-regional and trans-national co-operation through European programmes such as Interreg.
+The new European picture is, this way, changing the life of the people who live around the decreasingly national borders, rebuilding trans-national and pan-European identities.

-Beyond the international politics of development, the cosmopolitan vision of local development agents also regulates projects for disseminating our culture to tourists and their implementation.
-During our work with the Ecomuseu do Barroso, we had the chance to participate in cross-border activities with Portuguese and Galician technicians and politicians.
+Beyond the international politics of development, the cosmopolitan vision of local development agents also regulates projects for deseminating our culture to tourists and their implementation.
+During our work with the Ecomuseu do Barroso we had the chance to participate in cross-border activities with Portuguese and Galician technicians and politicians.
 This experience has helped us to think about the problems associated with the binomial tourism-culture.
 Here are some of them:

-- 1. The first problem of cross-border cooperation is one of linguistic communication, which in the Portuguese and Galician case is reduced by linguistic proximity, the Galician language being closely related to Portuguese.
+- a) The first problem of cross-border co-operation is one of linguistic communication that in the Portuguese and Galician case is reduced by linguistic proximity, the Galician language being closely related to Portuguese.
 The problems get more complicated when we are dealing with non-Galician Spanish technicians who ignore the linguistic codes of Galician-Portuguese, compelling the Galicians and Portuguese to undertake cultural translation for them.
-The Portuguese and the Galicians normally understand the Spanish much better than the Spanish understand the Galicians or the Portuguese. - 2.
-The second problem that we observe is the lack of training and education in cultural tourism and heritage.
-This limits the projects a lot, because without the capacity to interpret the ways of life of communities, we can hardly help to improve their conditions of life. - 3.
-The third observed problem is the creation of similar cultural products in neighboring municipalities, without any coordination of supply.
-There is a process of mimesis and uncritical imitation of neighboring examples.
-This leads to very similar, undifferentiated, and disorganized tourist-cultural offer.
-For example, in a cross-border proposal for the program Interreg III-A, the municipality of Muíños (Galiza) proposed renovating several ovens, exactly the same activity as the neighboring municipalities of Calvos de Randín (Galiza) and Montalegre (Portugal).
-In the same proposal, all the Galician municipalities wanted to create an ethnographic museum, as opposed to the Portuguese idea of an "ecomuseum."
-The four municipalities involved (Muíños, Calvos de Randín, Baltar, and Montalegre) intended to create belvederes, centers of tourist information, and parks. - 4.
-The projects are normally conceived of in terms of infrastructure, but with little or no cultural programming.
-The result is the creation of facilities empty of content, poorly used, and without positive impacts on the local communities and tourists.
-People think that the simple architectural restoration of an old oven is sufficient to encourage tourists to visit it. - 5.
-When we speak of cultural heritage, technicians tend to reduce it to the constructed heritage, reducing in this way the community's role as well as its needs: "We do not thank you for fixing the oven but for getting them a job" (development agent, about 40 years old, Montalegre, 7-10-2002).
+The Portuguese and the Galicians normally understand the Spanish much better than the Spanish understand the Galicians or the Portuguese. - b) The second problem that we observe is the lack of training and education in cultural tourism and heritage.
+This limits the projects a lot, because without the capacity to interpret the ways of life of communities, we can hardly help to improve their conditions of life. - c) The third observed problem is the creation of similar cultural products in neighbouring municipalities, without any co-ordination of supply.
+There is a process of mimesis and uncritical imitation of neighbouring examples.
+This leads to very similar; undifferentiated and disorganised tourist-cultural offer.
+For example, in a cross-border proposal for the programme Interreg III-A, the municipality of Muíños (Galiza) proposed renovating several ovens, exactly the same activity as the neighbouring municipalities of Calvos de Randín (Galiza) and Montalegre (Portugal).
+In the same proposal all the Galician municipalities wanted to create an ethnographic museum, as opposed to the Portuguese idea of an 'ecomuseum'.
+The four municipalities involved (Muíños, Calvos de Randín, Baltar and Montalegre) intended to create belvederes, centres of tourist information and parks.

+- d) The projects are normally conceived of in terms of infrastructure, but with little or no cultural programming.
+The result is the creation of facilities empty of content, poorly used and without positive impacts on the local communities and tourists.
+People think that the simple architectural restoration of an old oven is sufficient to encourage tourists to visit it. - e) When we speak of cultural heritage, technicians tend to reduce it to the constructed heritage, reducing in this way the community's role as well as its needs: "We do not thank you for fixing the oven but for getting them a job" (agent of development, 40 years approximately, Montalegre, 7-10-2002).